franciscoludovico/phylodiff/README.md

 and drag it to your favorite browser.

 ## Adding new comparison measures:
-To add new comparison measures to our library, simply head over to the file available at [phylodiff/blob/metric_modules/lookup-test.js](https://github.com/franciscoludovico/phylodiff/blob/main/src/metric_modules/lookup-test.js) and push and object with the following structure into our metrics array.
+To add new comparison measures to our library, simply head over to the file available at [phylodiff/metric_modules/lookup-test.js](https://github.com/franciscoludovico/phylodiff/blob/main/src/metric_modules/lookup-test.js) and push an object with the following structure into our metrics array.
 Mandatory parameters are marked with a *:

 ```js
 {